MarcelGarus/server/blog/2022-01-23-static-typing.md

 ## Types are only a rough approximation of sets

 To better understand the appeal of this flexibility, let's take a step back and look at mathematics:
-Ask a mathematician what a function is, and you'll get the answer that a function `f : X -> Y` is just a relation from an input set `X` to an output set `Y`.
+Ask a mathematician what a function is, and you'll get the answer that a function `text:f : X -> Y` is just a relation from an input set `X` to an output set `Y`.
 Alright, so what's a set?
 Interestingly, it's one of the fundamental definitions of mathematics that is not defined using other math terms but using natural language instead:

 > A set is a thing where each value is either in that thing or not.